ziplantil/CacaoticusDescent/readme.md

 localization/translation support to the game.

-In order to run Cacaoticus Descent, you need to have a language .HOG.
-See the _data_ folder.
+In order to run Cacaoticus Descent, you need to have a language .HOG (.LHG).
+See the _data\_d1_ and _data\_d2_ folders.

-To select a language, create a file called `LANGUAGE.CFG` in the game directory and enter the language .HOG name (without the file extension).
+To select a language, create a file called `LANGUAGE.CFG` in the game directory and enter the language .LHG name (without the file extension).
+An in-game language menu is planned.

+See `LANGUAGE.TXT` for information on what an .LHG file contains and how to make one.

 ## TODO
-* Descent 2 (currently only D1 supported)
 * Test larger fonts (such as in multiplayer etc.)
 * Add RTL support

+## Language HOG (.LHG) details
+* `ENGLISH.LHG`: based on extracted strings, should be effectively identical to the original
+* `FINNISH.LHG`: translated by ziplantil (briefings not yet translated)

 The original _Chocolate Descent_ description follows.